integrations/slack/README.md

 This app officially supports GitHub.com (which includes our GitHub Enterprise cloud-hosted offering) and Slack.com.

 #### GHES - Private preview
-We are planning to rollout GHES integration with Slack.com as part of GHES 3.6.
+GHES integration with Slack.com private beta is available with GHES 3.6.

-This will be a private preview and interested customers can enroll for the preview by creating an issue from [here](https://github.com/integrations/slack/issues/new).
+This will be a private preview and interested customers can enrol for the preview by creating an issue from [here](https://github.com/integrations/slack/issues/new).
 We will help you with the onboarding process.

 ### Installation
 [Install the GitHub integration for Slack](https://slack.com/apps/A01BP7R4KNY-github).
 After you've signed in to your Slack workspace, you will be prompted to give the app access: